vf-solutions/Discord-Chess-Bot/README.md

 5. Repeat steps 2-4 whenever the Main Branch is updated to have access the latest features of the bot.
 6. Go to `Resources`.
 Press `Edit`, and hit the sliding button so that it is on and hit `Confirm`.
 7. The bot should be active after a few minutes.
 Enjoy!

+# Contribute
+Contributions are always welcome!
+Please create a PR and include a description of how your PR will improve the overall program and what it does.

+## License

+This project is licensed under [MIT](https://opensource.org/licenses/MIT) license.

+## Support Us!

+Give this repo a ⭐️ if you found this project helpful!